CarterStefan/visit_stafford/README.md

 #### Maps.js
 - THE FOLLOWING FUNCTIONS 'dropRestaurants, dropAttractions, dropHotels, addRestaurantMarkersWithTimeout, addAttractionsMarkersWithTimeout, addHotelsMarkersWithTimeout & clearMarkers' were created by referencing [This repository](https://gist.github.com/Kusumoto/c2a73e9292590c510a47).
 The functions were then adapted to suit my needs.

-- THE CODE WAS ALSO CRETED WITH THE HELP OF THE GOOGLE MAPS DOCUMENTATION:
+- THE CODE WAS ALSO CREATED WITH THE HELP OF THE GOOGLE MAPS DOCUMENTATION:
 [Overview](https://developers.google.com/maps/documentation/javascript/overview).
 [Marker Animations](https://developers.google.com/maps/documentation/javascript/examples/marker-animations-iteration).
 [Info Windows](https://developers.google.com/maps/documentation/javascript/infowindows).